 The building is circular with a portico of three ranks of granite Corinthian columns under a pediment opening into the rotunda, under a concrete dome, with a central opening (oculus), the Great Eye, open to the sky.
-The weight of the dome is concentrated on a ring of voussoirs 8.5 metres in diameter (almost 30 feet), which form the oculus.
+The weight of the dome is concentrated on a ring of voussoirs 8.5 meters in diameter (almost 30 feet), which form the oculus.
 A rectangular structure links the portico with the rotunda.
-In the walls at the back of the portico were different sections for statues of Caesar, Augustus and Agrippa.
+In the walls at the back of the portico were different sections for statues of Caesar, Augustus, and Agrippa.
 The large bronze doors to the cella, once plated with gold, still remain, but the gold has gone.
 The pediment was decorated with a sculpture in bronze showing the Battle of the Titans, holes can still be seen where the clamps, which held the sculpture in place were fixed.
-It is adorned with paintings, and a garden.
+It is adorned with paintings and a garden.

-The Colosseum’s name has long been thought to be derived from a colossus (a 130-foot or 40-metre statue) of Nero close by.
+The Colosseum’s name has long been thought to be derived from a colossus (a 130-foot or 40-meter statue) of Nero close by.
 The statue was later remodeled by Nero’s successors into the likeness of Sol or Apollo, the sun god, by adding the appropriate solar crown.
 Nero’s head was replaced several times by the head of succeeding emperors.
 At some time during the Middle Ages, the statue disappeared; people believe that since the statue was bronze, it was melted down for usage of other things.
 Evidence of its base may be found between the Colosseum and the nearby Temple of Roma and Venus.

-The Coloseum is an arena, a huge and vast space of masonry walls and can be seen miles away because of its height and width.
+The Colosseum is an arena, a huge and vast space of masonry walls and can be seen miles away because of its height and width.
 The Colosseum measures 48 meters high, 188 meters long, and 156 meters wide.
 There are 80 arches on each of the first three levels, making 240.
 The wooden arena floor was 86 meters by 54 meters, and covered by sand.
-Its elliptical shape kept the players from retreating to a corner, and allowed the spectators to be closer to the action than a circle would allow.
+Its elliptical shape kept the players from retreating to a corner and allowed the spectators to be closer to the action than a circle would allow.
 Over 100,000 cubic meters of travertine stone was used in its construction.

 Many plays and fights were viewed in this area.